Innmind/documentation/docs/testing/proofs.md

 1. Where `0` is placed doesn't matter thanks to the commutative proof above.

 Each time you'll run these proofs BlackBox will run `100` scenarii per proof with different values each time.
-This way the more you run these proofs the more BlackBox the _values space_ to try a specific combination that makes the `add` function fail.
+This way the more you run these proofs the more BlackBox explores the _values space_ to try to find a specific combination that makes the `add` function fail.

 You should explore the `Innmind\BlackBox\Set\` namespace to see all the values you can generate. `Set`s can be composed so you're not limited to primitive values, you can build pretty much any data structure.